 That’s a major breakthrough.
 Since cartilage does not regenerate, humans only have as much as they are born with.
 Once years of physical activity have worn it away from joints, there is no replacing it.
 Or at least, there wasn’t before stem cell therapy.

 Now, this cutting-edge technology enables physicians to introduce stem cells to the body.
 These master cells are capable of turning into formerly finite cell types to help the body rebuild and restore itself.

 How Does Stem Cell Therapy Work?

 Although it may sound like an intensive procedure, stem cell therapy is relatively straightforward and usually minimally invasive.
-These days, physicians have many rich sources of adult stem cells, which they can harvest right from the patient’s own body.
+Today, physicians have access to many rich sources of adult stem cells, which they can harvest from the patient’s own body.
 This obviates the need for embryonic stem cells, and thereby the need for moral arguments of yore.